zynayumi/libzynayumi/README.md

 Just install the DSSI SDK.
 You likely have a package in your distribution, otherwise, have a look at http://dssi.sourceforge.net/.

+Note that the DSSI version has been left behind a little bit.
+The VST version is more complete as of today.

 ## VST Support

 For VST2 support, you need a copy of the old VST36 SDK as recent ones don't come with VST2 headers anymore.